hackclub/blot/docs/assembly/ASSEMBLY.md

 __Connecting__

 To power the Blot plug it into the USB-C brick that comes with your machine.
 Any USB-C brick that can deliver at least 20W should work.
 The Blot expects 9V 1A.

+Flip the power switch on the board to turn the Blot on.

 ![PXL_20240710_153733136.jpg](./assets/PXL_20240710_153733136.jpg)